mickiyoga/mickiyoga.github.io/src/lib/cms/longevity.md

 are about stepping into a space where you no longer feel the need to escape, but instead, build a foundation of trust within yourself.

-## Longevity & Alignment: Moving with Purpose, Thinking with Clarity
+## Moving with Purpose, Thinking with Clarity

 Longevity is more than just health and movement—it's about sustaining a life that feels meaningful.
 It's about making choices that nourish you physically, mentally, and emotionally,